 Most contingent worker programs use rate cards as a tool to control spending and evaluate program efficiency.
 This is great in theory, but in practice, it’s only as effective as the quality of an organization’s process for ensuring that contingent workers are assigned to the correct job categories.
 Incorrect categorization – whether intentional or accidental – will negatively impact a rate card’s integrity and reported numbers like savings.

-When choosing a contractor payroll model for your organization, there is no scenario that is completely risk free; whichever model your organization chooses to go with, it’s crucial to know the benefits and risks associated with each.
+When choosing a contractor payroll model for your organization, there is no scenario that is completely risk free (although there are strategies that can help you protect your contractor payroll program from risk); whichever model your organization choose to go with, however, it’s crucial to know the benefits and risks associated with each.

-Saving on costs is a consistent factor in contingent workforce management and contractor payroll, with organizations ranking contingent workforce costs as a top five spend category; however, cost management doesn’t just include contractor payrolling models -- but the total costs of the overall program.
-(Learn more about contractor payroll misconceptions.)
+Saving on costs is a consistent factor in contingent workforce management and contractor payroll, with organizations ranking contingent workforce costs as a top five spend category; however, cost management doesn’t just include contractor payroll models -- but the total costs of the overall program.

 Are you interested in gaining deeper insights into payroll programs?